phytec-labs/meta-doom/README.md

-This README file contains information on the contents of the meta-doom layer.
+Begin by cloning this repo into the '/sources' directory of your Yocto project.
+Make sure to check out the appropriate branch for your version of Yocto.

 Dependencies
 ============